 Now known as the Kentland Jefferson Township Library.

 Built in 1912, from a 1909 Carnegie grant.
 Resembles the Geneva, Illinois Carnegie library.
 A recent renovation was sensitively added.

 In contrast to the architecture, the card isn't exactly made with high production values.
 It seems to date from the WWI era anti-German sentiments and embargoes.
 This is the only card I've seen by the Hoover-Watson Printing Company of Indianapolis.

 Black and White brand card may be a Curt Teich product.

 Teich seems to have had some other brand names, including Octochrome, Sky-Tint, Commercialchrome, and Black and White.

 (R) E.C.
 Kropp postcard.

 Demolished: 1965, according to the State Library of Indiana.

 The system is now known as the Kokomo - Howard County Public Library.

-I can't find any significant history on the La Porte County Library web site, but it does look as if the library is still in use.
+I can't find any significant history on the La Porte County Library web site, but it does look as if the library is still in use (with an addition).
 Six branches might be why.